Educational Administration and Supervision MEd

 There are two options for the M.Ed. in Educational Administration.
 The first option is the Online Cohort where courses are offered completely online and you participate in an internship in your local school over three of the four semesters (admits each Fall).
 The second option is the Hybrid Cohort (admits every Summer).
 This option has a three week face-to-face component on the USM Hattiesburg campus in the summer, followed by two weeks of online instruction.
 The Fall and Spring semesters are offered completely online.
 The final semester would be a repeat of the initial Summer session (3 weeks face-to-face followed by 2 weeks of online instruction).
 The hybrid program also includes an internship experience over three of the four semesters.

-The online program admits every fall (August).
+The online education administration and supervision degree program admits every fall (August).

 When is the deadline to apply?